Call 403 350 0607 for further information

 Yes.
 The bylaws set out the requirements for building on the lots.

 Water is deemed of good quality by Alberta Environment Standards.
 No odour and tastes great!
-Chlorination is a requirement of any communal system and the plant will be operated by a licensed operator pursuant to Alberta Environment Regulations.
-Chemical analysis is available.
+Chlorination is a requirement of any communal system and the plant is operated by a licensed operator pursuant to Alberta Environment Regulations.

 Gas (Atco) and Power (Fortis) are at each property boundary.
 Cell tower (Telus) is very close with excellent coverage to wireless phones and high speed internet.